rwxrob/cmdbox/README.md

 completion.
 Such considerations seem very absent from the HCI conversation regarding terminal command line usage in the past, but times are changing.
 Phone, OpenCV, natural language processing and many other innovations are bringing the focus (rightly) back to speakable user interfaces of all kinds.

 ## Does this have anything to do with BusyBox?

-*CmdBox* originally started as `cmdtab` and was used for more than two years before Rob realized [BusyBox](https://busybox.net) was even a thing.
-The name was changed when it became clear just how close to BusyBox CmdBox is in approach and purpose, even if the design and implementation are completely different.
+*cmdbox* originally started as `cmdtab` and was used for more than two years before Rob realized [BusyBox](https://busybox.net) was even a thing.
+The name was changed when it became clear just how close to BusyBox cmdbox is in approach and purpose, even if the design and implementation are completely different.

 Here are the similarities: